 - The amount of sugar used will affect the final sweetness of the beverage.
 Using at least 3 tbsp is necessary to properly carbonate.
 Add more sugar if you enjoy sweet beverages.

-- Use swing-top beer bottles or plastic pop bottles which will both be able to handle the carbonation.
+- Use swing-top beer bottles (affiliate link) or plastic pop bottles which will be able to handle the carbonation.
 Decorative bottles aren’t strong enough and might break.

 Keywords: probiotic, fermented turmeric, antioxidant, anti-inflammatory, liver tonic, sparkling, homemade, turmeric bug, DIY, soda pop